Bedtime story · $7 · preview first

 starring your kid.

 The library books are great.
-But sometimes you want a story with their name in it — about the thing they're scared of, or excited about, or asking why about.
-Tell us the kid and the theme.
-We'll write you a 300-word story.
+But sometimes you want a short story with their name in it — about the thing they're scared of, excited about, or asking why about.
+Tell us the kid and the theme; the free preview shows the actual length before checkout.

 Example output